 OPEN AIR GYMS for classes 9 to 12 is a lively yet competent way of getting students aged 14 and above to engage in serious fitness activity.
 These playground-like fitness implements use body weight leverage resistance equipment for low-impact exercises that are designed to increase flexibility, balance, agility and range of motion.
 If this is implemented, students of Classes 9 to 12 can have sessions at the open air gyms too

-Sports specific Strength Conditioning is for after school training for podium level sports performers to enhance their sporting ability.
+Sports specific Strength Conditioning is also provided for after school training for podium level sports performers to enhance their sporting ability.

 To summarise the highlights of the curriculum:

-- Class, chronological age and fitness age specific fitness curriculum with innovative, fun and safe implements for classes 1 to 12.
+- Class, chronological age and fitness age specific physical literacy curriculum with innovative, fun and safe implements for classes 1 to 8.